virtual-labs/exp-data-preprocessing-au/experiment/README.md

 The format for the same is discussed below.

 ### 2. Target Audience
-This guide is meant for anyone creating a virtual lab and wanting to have a quiz section.
+This guide is t for anyone creating a virtual lab and wanting to have a quiz section.

 ### 3. Structure of quiz
 The data for the quiz needs to be added to a json file pertaining the following specifications.